-16. Facility Construction - The emergency diesel engine gen-sets (Ref.
+16. Facility Construction - The engine gen-sets (Ref.
 Nos.
-1 through 35) shall be constructed so as to allow for emissions testing upon reasonable notice at any times, using appropriate methods.
-This includes constructing the facility/equipment such that volumetric flow rates and pollutant emission rates can be determined by applicable test methods and providing a stack or duct that is free from cyclonic flow.
-Sampling ports shall be provided when requested at the appropriate locations and safe sampling platforms and access shall be provided.
+Generator 1 through 106 and Transitory Generator 1 through 4) shall be constructed so as to allow for emissions testing upon reasonable notice, using appropriate methods.
+Sampling ports shall be provided when requested at the appropriate locations in accordance with EPA Reference Method 1 (reference 40 CFR Part 60, Appendix A).
+In addition, safe sampling platforms and access shall be provided.

-(9VAC5-50-30 F and 9VAC5-80-1180)
+(9VAC5-50-30 F and 9VAC5-80-1180) [5/8/2024]

-17. Emission Testing/Visible Emissions Evaluation - Upon request by the DEQ, the permittee shall conduct stack tests and/or VEEs of the emergency diesel engine gen-sets (Ref.
+17. Emission Testing/Visible Emissions Evaluation - Upon request by the DEQ, the permittee shall conduct stack tests and/or visible emission evaluations of the engine gensets (Ref.
 Nos.
-1 through 35) to demonstrate compliance with the emission limits contained in this permit.
+Generator 1 through 106 and Transitory Generator 1 through 4) to demonstrate compliance with the emission limits contained in this permit.
 The details of the tests shall be arranged with the Regional Air Compliance Manager of the DEQ's NRO.

-(9VAC5-80-1200 and 9VAC5-50-30 G)
+(9VAC5-80-1200 and 9VAC5-50-30 G) [5/8/2024]